robandpdx/svn-to-git-demo/README.md

-# Converting SVN repot to git
+# Converting SVN repo to git

+This project is meant to demo converting an svn repo to git.
+A good svn repo to use is [this one](https://sourceforge.net/p/circuit/code/HEAD/tree/).

 1. clone this repo